 Cantidad disponible: 1 disponibles

 Hardcover.
-Condición: Good.
+Condición: Very Good.
 No Jacket.
-Missing dust jacket; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 1.71.
-Nº de ref. del artículo: G0871403862I3N01
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Nº de ref. del artículo: G0871403862I4N00

 Cantidad disponible: 1 disponibles